DevHassann/Appointly/README.md

 ## Features in Detail
-### Modern Tech Stack
-* MongoDB: A document database with the scalability and flexibility required for large-scale applications.
-* Express.js: A fast, unopinionated, minimalist web framework for Node.js.
-* React.js: A JavaScript library for building user interfaces.
-* Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine.

 ### Multivendor Support
-* Service Provider Profiles: Providers can create detailed profiles showcasing their skills and services.
+* **Service Provider Profiles**: Providers can create detailed profiles showcasing their skills and services.
-* Service Listings: List multiple services with descriptions, pricing, and availability.
+* **Service Listings**: List multiple services with descriptions, pricing, and availability.

 ### User-Friendly Dashboards
-* Admin Dashboard: Manage users, service providers, and appointments efficiently.
+* **Admin Dashboard**: Manage users, service providers, and appointments efficiently.
-* User Dashboard: View and manage bookings, profile settings, and appointment history.
+* **User Dashboard**: View and manage bookings, profile settings, and appointment history.

 ### Responsive Design
-* Optimized Experience: Ensures a seamless and consistent user experience on any device, from desktops to smartphones.
+* **Optimized Experience**: Ensures a seamless and consistent user experience on any device, from desktops to smartphones.

 ### Appointment Management
-* Easy Scheduling: Simplified process for clients to book appointments with service providers.
+* **Easy Scheduling**: Simplified process for clients to book appointments with service providers.
-* Rescheduling and Cancellations: Flexible options for managing appointments.
+* **Rescheduling and Cancellations**: Flexible options for managing appointments.

 ### Search and Browse
-* Find Providers: Easily search for service providers based on categories, ratings, and availability.
+* **Find Providers**: Easily search for service providers based on categories, ratings, and availability.
-* Book Appointments: Browse available slots and book appointments seamlessly.
+* **Book Appointments**: Browse available slots and book appointments seamlessly.

 ## Usage
 1. **Admin Dashboard**: Access the admin dashboard to manage service providers, users, and appointments.